 Signing up for Securly’s Parent Portal allows you to give your school’s parents control over their child’s off-site settings, and actively engage in their child’s development as a digital citizen.

 2. Restricted: This allows you to give limited access to the parent over the settings and categories.
-Categories and settings blocked by you as part of the on-campus policy for that student would appear greyed out to the parent and would not be editable.
-Note that admin settings would always take precedence over parent settings.
+Categories and settings blocked by you as part of the on-campus policy for that student will appear greyed out to the parent and will not be editable.
+Note that admin settings will always take precedence over parent settings.

 Unlike the full control option, the parent would not have the ability to add any new websites to the allow list.
-However, he will be able to add sites to the deny list.
-Note that the parent blocked list would take precedence over the school allow list/whitelist when the students access the internet off campus.
+However, he will be able to add sites to the Block list.
+Note that the parent blocked list will take precedence over the school allow list/whitelist when students access the internet off-campus.

 3. Full Control: The exact opposite of No Control, this option will give parents complete unrestricted control over their child’s off-campus settings.
-Unlike No Control, all categories and settings would appear enabled to the parent.
-The parent would be able to change any of the settings and allow and deny individual websites and categories.
-With this control level, the school allow/deny list would not apply to the student when off campus.
+Unlike No Control, all categories and settings will appear enabling by the parent.
+The parent will be able to change any of the settings and allow and deny individual websites and categories.
+With this level of control, the school Allow/Block list will not apply to students when off-campus.
 The parent list will take precedence over the school list.

-Same would be the case with blocked and allow lists.
-Depending upon whether you choose to lock or unlock the allow and deny website option, parents would be able to add websites to the allow and deny list.
+The same would be the case with blocked and allowed lists.
+Depending upon whether you choose to lock or unlock the allow and deny website option, parents will be able to add websites to the allow and deny list.

-1. The allow and deny list created by you will not be visible to the parent on his parent portal for all levels of control.
+1. The allow and deny list created by you will not be visible to the parent on their parent portal for all levels of control.

 2. All control levels (except No Control) become available to the parent only after he clicks ‘Manage my settings’ upon logging in to the Parent Portal.
 If the parent does not click ‘Manage my settings’ he would not be able to manage his child’s settings.